About Eric E. Magnuson

 2006 to 2010: Returned to Seattle as a family.
 I began work on and then finished a second novel (also a thriller set in Seattle titled Return Control Delete – also not yet published, and also available upon request).
 Shaved the goatee.

 2011 to present: The idea for Pelting Out: Finding Fur In Our History And Culture blossomed.
 Began traveling for research.
 Lots of other cool stuff happened.
-But you’ll just need to take my word on that.
+As of August 2019, moving to Africa for a year abroad with family.
 Stay tuned…